Lataif-e-Sitta: Naqshbandi (Punjab)

 (See also: corresponding video in "External Links").

-Disambiguation of the laṭāʾif
+Disambiguation of the Laṭāʾif

-Even among traditions that recognize the laṭāʾif, Sufi teachings often include other features or terminology that have ambiguous relationships to the laṭāʾif.
+Even among traditions that recognize the Laṭāʾif, Sufi teachings often include other features or terminology that have ambiguous relationships to the Laṭāʾif.

-In addition, there is perennial potential for ambiguity in discussing the laṭāʾif (both in primary sources and in their English translation) arising from the way that words in Arabic can have different meanings in different contexts.
+In addition, there is perennial potential for ambiguity in discussing the Laṭāʾif (both in primary sources and in their English translation) arising from the way that words in Arabic can have different meanings in different contexts.

+Similar examples in English include the literal and figurative meanings of the word "heart":